pagkly/Zed/Investopedia4/Freudian Motivation Theory Definition.md

 ## Freudian Motivation Theory Put to Use

-When companies want to gauge the probability of success for a new product, they will enlist [[market researchers]](https://www.investopedia.com/terms/m/market-research.asp) to uncover the hidden motivations of a selected group of consumers to determine what might trigger their buying habits.
+When companies want to gauge the probability of success for a new product, they [[Will|will]] enlist [[market researchers]](https://www.investopedia.com/terms/m/market-research.asp) to uncover the hidden motivations of a selected group of consumers to determine what might trigger their buying habits.
 They may utilize a number of techniques to discover such deeper meanings, such as role-playing, picture interpretation, sentence completion, or word association, among others.
 Such exercises can help researchers learn about how consumers react to products and how to best market them as a result.
 For example, buying a particular brand of computer can make a person feel smart, successful, productive, and prestigious.
 Marketers can use this information to cultivate [[brand identity]](https://www.investopedia.com/terms/b/brand-identity.asp).